- <div style="background-image:url(/live/image/gid/30/width/1600/height/300/crop/1/45673_ENVIRONMENTAL_STUDIES_HEADER.rev.1531493113.png)"/>

 Efforts to reduce waste and encourage recycling are ongoing campus wide.
 These efforts include improving the accessibility of recycling containers, using biodegradable utensils, tracking food waste, and installing electric hand-dryers.

 To decrease paper use, computers on campus are all set to duplex printing as the default.
 Additionally, many professors encourage electronic, rather than hardcopy, submissions of assignments and most professors use Moodle, an online learning management system, to post assignments, syllabi, discussion forums, etc. Paper waste was substantially reduced by installing electric hand-dryers in multiple buildings around campus.
 Between the 2015-16 and 2016-17 school years, nearly $8,000 worth of paper towels were saved.
-The college’s food service provider, Aramark, began using LeanPath in 2017 to track their pre-consumer food preparation waste.
-The program allows workers to record the time of, reason for, and amount of food waste.
-This data helps focus training for each individual worker on the areas in which they can improve.
+The college’s food service provider, Parkhurst, finds ways to use nearly all of their food prep waste.
+For example, they use bones and vegetable trimmings to make soup broths.
+They are also involved in efforts to encourage diners to take only what they can eat to cutdown on food waste.

 During move-out periods, donation boxes are placed in each residence hall for students to donate their unwanted items rather than throwing them away.
 This way, more items are reused instead of ending up in a landfill.
 The college also reuses its food scraps as nutrient-rich compost in the campus garden.
 Since 2010, compostable food waste from the dining hall has been collected during the gardening season.
 The scraps are put into the three composting containers behind the garden and are gradually transformed into nutrient packed soil that the gardeners will use to grow fresh organic produce.
 As of 2017, students and employees of the college also have access to a compost bin (pictured below) located next to Ravine Lodge where they can drop off their personal compostable waste.